-1. INTRODUCTION AND METHODS
+1 INTRODUCTION AND METHODS

-INTRODUCTION

-Opportunistic macroalgae are a primary symptom of estuary eutrophication.
+1. IN I KOL DUCTION AND METHODS INTRODUCTION Opportunistic macroalgae are a primary symptom of estuary eutrophication.
 They are highly effective at utilising excess nitrogen, enabling them to out-compete other seaweed species and, at nuisance levels, can form mats on the estuary surface which adversely impact underlying sediments and fauna, other algae, fish, birds, seagrass, and saltmarsh.
-Decaying macroalgae can also accumulate subtidally and on shorelines causing oxygen depletion and nuisance odours and conditions.
-The greater the macroalgal cover, biomass, persistence, and extent of entrainment within sediments, the greater the subsequent impacts.

-This brief report summarises the results of the sixth annual survey of intertidal opportunistic macroalgal cover in Porirua Harbour, undertaken on 20-22 January 2015.
+Decaying macroalgae can also accumulate subtidally and on shore-lines causing oxygen depletion and nuisance odours and conditions.
+The greater the density, persistence, and extent of macroalgal entrainment within sediments, the greater the subsequent impacts.
+This brief report summarises the results of the sixth annual survey of intertidal opportunistic macroalgal cover of the Hutt Estuary, undertaken on 18 January 2015.
 It describes an approach combining measures of i. macroalgal growth, ii. sediment oxygenation, and iii. mud content, to determine overall macroalgal condition and the presence of gross eutrophic zones.
-Macroalgal monitoring results (described in Section 2) are used in conjunction with the wider suite of broad and fine scale monitoring results (e.g. Stevens and Robertson 2013, Robertson and Stevens 2008, 2009, 2010) when assessing overall estuary condition.
+Macroalgal monitoring results (described in Section 2) are used in conjunction with the wider suite of broad and fine scale monitoring results (e.g. Stevens and Robertson 2004, Robertson and Stevens 2010, 2011, 2012) when assessing overall estuary condition.
+HETHODS The macroalgal assessment is based on the broad scale mapping of intertidal habitat in Porirua Harbour where macroalgae is potentially able to grow.

-METHODS

-Measuring algal biomass: 1. collect macroalgae from quadrat, 2. place in mesh bag and squeeze out free water,

-3. weigh.

-The macroalgal assessment is based on the broad scale mapping of intertidal habitat in Porirua Harbour where macroalgae is potentially able to grow.
 Experienced coastal scientists recorded the percentage cover (to the nearest 5%) of macroalgae directly onto laminated photos in the field guided by a 5 category percent cover rating scale (see Figure 1 below).
 Within these percentage cover categories, patches of comparable macroalgal growth were identified and each patch enumerated through field measures of biomass and the degree of macroalgal entrainment within sediment.
-In addition the presence of soft muds and surface sediment anoxia were noted when macroalgal growth was present in order to assess whether gross nuisance conditions had established.
-Field data were entered into ArcMap 10.2 GIS software using a Wacom Cintig21UX drawing tablet to spatially summarise results.

-Results were interpreted using a multi-index approach that included:

-- percent cover of opportunistic macroalgae (the spatial extent and density of algal cover providing an early warning of potential eutrophication issues). - macroalgal biomass (providing a direct measure of areas of excessive growth). - extent of algal entrainment in sediment (highlighting where nuisance condition have a high potential for establishing and persisting). - gross eutrophic zones (highlighting significant sediment degradation by measuring where there is a combined presence of high algal cover or biomass, low sediment oxygenation, and soft muds).
+In addition the presence of soft muds and surface sediment anoxia where noted when macroalgal growth was present in order to assess whether gross nuisance conditions had established.
+Field data were entered into ArcMap 10.2 GIS software using a Wacom Cintiq21UX drawing tablet to spatially summarise results.
+Results were interpreted using a multi-index approach that included: percent cover of opportunistic macroalgae (the spatial extent and density of algal cover providing an early warning of potential eutrophication issues). macroalgal biomass (providing a direct measure of areas of excessive growth). extent of algal entrainment in sediment (highlighting where nuisance condition have a high potential for establishing and persisting). gross eutrophic zones (highlighting significant sediment degradation by measuring where there is a combined presence of high algal cover or biomass, low sediment oxygenation, and soft muds).
 The key component of the interpretative approach is use of a modified Opportunistic Macroalgal Blooming Tool (OMBT).
 The OMBT, described in detail in Appendix 1, is a 5 part multimetric index that produces an overall Ecological Quality Rating (EQR) ranging from 0 (major disturbance) to 1 (minimally disturbed) and which is placed within overall quality status threshold bands (i.e. bad, poor, good, moderate, high) to rate macroalgal condition (Table 1).
-This integrated index provides a comprehensive measure of the combined influence of macroalgal growth and distribution in the estuary.
-The expression of macroalgal issues is further assessed by monitoring the presence of gross eutrophic zones which highlight where nuisance conditions have established.

-The report outputs are presented as a GIS-based map of macroalgal biomass (Figure 2), a summary table, including ecological quality ratings (Table 2), with raw data in Appendix 2.
+This integrated collect macroalgae from quadrat, place in mesh bag and squeeze out free water, weigh.
+The report outputs are presented as a GIS-based map of macroalgal biomass (Figure 2), a summary table, including ecological quality ratings (Table 2), with raw data in Appen- dix 2.
 Results are intended to both classify macroalgal cover in relation to the proposed quality ratings, and show changes in macroalgal growth over time by comparisons with previous surveys (e.g. annually if a problem estuary, or 5 yearly if not).